Province of Pomerania (1815–1945): World War I

 During the First World War, no battles took place in the province.

 Nevertheless, the war affected society, economy, and administration.
 During the war, the provincial administrative institutions were subordinate to the military and headed by military officials.
 Mobilization resulted in work force shortage affecting all non-war-related industry, construction, and agriculture.
 Women, minors and POWs partially replaced the drafted men.
 Import and fishing declined when the ports were blocked.
 With the war going on, food shortages occurred, especially in the winter of 1916/17.
 Also coal, gas, and electricity were at times unavailable.

-When the Treaty of Versailles entered into force on January 10, 1920, the province's eastern frontier became the border to the newly created Second Polish Republic, comprising most of Pomerelia in the so-called Polish Corridor.
+When the Treaty of Versailles entered into force on January 10, 1920, the province's eastern frontier became the border to the newly created Second Polish Republic, comprising most of Pomerelia in the Polish Corridor.
 Minor border adjustments followed, where 9,5 km^{2} of the province became Polish and 74 km^{2} of former West Prussia (parts of the former counties of Neustadt in Westpreußen and Karthaus) were merged into the province.